stephanefevrier/stephanefevrier.github.io/_posts/2020-04-12-covid-19-visualizations.md

 <!-- World indicators -->
 <iframe width="100%" height="300" frameborder="0" scrolling="no" src="//plotly.com/~stephanefevrier/16.embed?showlink=false"></iframe>

 The evolution of the **total number of cases in the world** is presented below, along with the **repartition between cases**.
+The legend is interactive, and the y-axis can be set to a logarithmic scale.

 <!-- World scatter (total) --->
 <iframe width="100%" height="600" frameborder="0" scrolling="no" src="//plotly.com/~stephanefevrier/164.embed?showlink=false"></iframe>

-The number of **daily new cases in the world** is given below, along with the **repartition between cases**.
-Percentages are calculated as a comparison with the previous day.
+The number of **daily new cases in the world** is given below, along with the **repartition between daily new cases**.
+Use the **button** to switch between numbers and percentages (calculated as a comparison with the previous day).
+The legend is interactive, and the y-axis can be set to a logarithmic scale.

 <!-- World scatter (delta) --->
 <iframe width="100%" height="600" frameborder="0" scrolling="no" src="//plotly.com/~stephanefevrier/166.embed?showlink=false"></iframe>

 # Per country

 The **map** below shows the **total number of cases** for each country.
-See also the <a href="/map_animated.html" target="_blank">animated evolution of deaths cases through time</a> (opening in a new tab).
+Use the **button** to switch between cases.
+See also the <a href="/map_animated.html" target="_blank">animated evolution of daily deaths through time</a> (opening in a new tab).

 <!-- map -->
 <iframe width="100%" height="600" frameborder="0" scrolling="yes" src="//plotly.com/~stephanefevrier/41.embed?showlink=false"></iframe>

-The following **heatmap** shows the **daily / total number of deaths through time**, expressed **as a number / as a proportion of the population** (use the **buttons** to switch data).
+The following **heatmap** shows the **daily or total number of deaths through time**, expressed **as a number or as a proportion of the population** (use the **buttons** to choose data).
 Hovering the mouse provides additional informations.

-- x-axis: date
-- y-axis: 169 countries presented by alphabetical order.
-- color: number / proportion of deaths for each country, daily or total.
-It represents a height, a 3rd dimension.

-The 3rd dimension represented by the color can be seen explicitly by clicking on the **3D Surface** button.
+On the y-axis, **169 countries** are presented by alphabetical order.
+The **color** shows the data like a **height** seen from top-view.
+This 3rd dimension represented by the color can be seen explicitly by clicking on the **"3D Surface" button** (some seconds to load).

 <!-- heatmap / surface -->
 <iframe width="100%" height="800" frameborder="0" scrolling="no" src="//plotly.com/~stephanefevrier/577.embed?showlink=false"></iframe>

-The **scatter plots** below, more conventional, show for 10 countries the number of confirmed / deaths / recovered cases (use the button to switch).
+The **scatter plots** below, more conventional, show for 10 countries the number of confirmed / deaths / recovered cases (use the **button** to switch).
 On the above, the **total number of cases**, on the bottom, the **number of new cases each day**.

-The **interactive legend** allows to isolate a specific country or a group of countries, and the y-axes scale can be set with the dropdown menus.
+The legend is interactive, and the y-axes can be set to a logarithmic scale.

 <!-- scatterplot per country -->
 <iframe width="100%" height="700" frameborder="0" scrolling="no" src="//plotly.com/~stephanefevrier/18.embed?showlink=false"></iframe>

 To allow better comparison between countries, the same graph is given with the **number of cases per 100,000 inhabitants**.
+The legend is interactive, and the y-axes can be set to a logarithmic scale.

 <!-- scatterplot per country with percentages -->
 <iframe width="100%" height="700" frameborder="0" scrolling="no" src="//plotly.com/~stephanefevrier/568.embed?showlink=false"></iframe>